Gabrielchaparrov/multimedia/c++/hangman/README.md

 - Exit <br> The .exe closes

-> **Fun fact** This program was the first "big project" I ever did, I was 17 years old!
+> **Fun fact** This program was the first "big project" I ever did, I was 17 years old! :smirk: